-The purpose of the Senior Adult Ministry is to create, encourage and sustain within our church family and the community at large a warm spirit of caring, appreciation and nurture for persons who are retired.
-We do this through planned social activities, Bible studies, care ministries and outreach opportunities.
-For more information on any of these ministries, write to Craig Koskela or phone 533-2092, ext.
+The purpose of the Senior Adult Ministry is to create, encourage, and sustain within our church family and the community at large a warm spirit of caring, appreciation, and nurture for persons who are retired.
+We do this through planned social activities, Bible studies, care ministries, and outreach opportunities.
+For more information on any of these ministries, write to Craig Koskela or phone 717-533-2092, ext.
 2028, unless specified otherwise.

-The monthly senior adult Bible study and luncheon offer an opportunity for fellowship around God’s Word and through worship using some familiar hymns.
-The Bible study meets the first Wednesday of each month from September through June at 10:45 a.m. in the auditorium, followed by lunch at noon.
-If you haven’t attended before and would like to sign up, call Jo Albrite, 533-7329.
+The monthly Senior Adult Bible Fellowship offers an opportunity for fellowship around God’s Word and through worship using some familiar hymns.
+The Bible Fellowship meets the first Wednesday of each month from September through June at 10:45 AM in the auditorium, followed by lunch at noon.

 JOY (Just Older Youth) Choir

 The JOY choir meets regularly for rehearsals and performs at nearby retirement facilities in the spring and fall.
 We’re not looking for “great voices,” but voices who desire to “make a joyful noise” for the Lord.
-For more information, call Jo Albrite, 533-7329.
+For more information, email John Theurer.

-Our church Visitation Team visits members, friends and families of our congregation who are struggling with various situations.
-Our goal is to bring encouragement through prayer, Scripture reading and sharing truth about God’s salvation.
-We also offer helpful resources such as cards, books, tracts and pamphlets.
-It is our hope that people thus ministered to will experience the church as a caring community.
-Visits are made to hospitals, prisons, retirement and nursing homes and private homes where there are personal crises such as bereavement, loss of work or loss of health.
-If you would like a visit or know of someone who may benefit from a visit, call the church office at 533-4848 or Pastor Omar Zook, pastor for Care Ministries, at 533-2092, ext.
-2010.
+Our church Visitation Team visits members, friends, and families of our congregation who are struggling with various situations.
+Our goal is to bring encouragement through prayer, Scripture reading, and sharing truth about God’s salvation.
+We also offer helpful resources such as cards, books, tracts, and pamphlets.
+It is our hope that people who are ministered to will experience the church as a caring community.
+Visits are made to hospitals, prisons, retirement and nursing homes, and private homes where there are personal crises such as bereavement, loss of work, or loss of health.
+If you would like a visit or know of someone who may benefit from a visit, call the church office at 717-533-4848.